-Tanzania Health Promotion Support (THPS) is a local NGO established in 2011 under the Non-Governmental Organization Act No. 24 of 2002.
+Tanzania Health Promotion Support (THPS) is a national NGO established in 2011 under the Non-Governmental Organizations Act No. 24 of 2002.
+We collaborate with the Government of the United Republic of Tanzania to ensure that high-quality health and social welfare services are accessible to all Tanzanians.

 THPS is currently implementing projects in comprehensive HIV/AIDS Prevention, Care, Support and Treatment among general populations in Pwani and Kigoma regions; key and vulnerable populations across 25 district councils at 13 mainland Tanzania regions and Health laboratory services strengthening in all mainland regions and Zanzibar.